KIDJourney/steamtraderep/README.md

 This is a simple project with a mess database design before i lean more deeply in database design .

-This is a url :
+Here is a url of my project :

 http://steamrep.sinaapp.com/

 I wish what i write could help you :)